-The TRU is proud to be part of the distributed editorship of Catalyst, a new online and open journal.
+The TRU is proud to be part of the distributed editorship collective caring for Catalyst, an online and open journal for feminist STS.

 Catalyst: Feminism, Theory, and Technoscience serves the expanding interdisciplinary field of feminist science and technology studies (STS) by supporting theoretically inventive and methodologically creative scholarship incorporating approaches from critical public health, disability studies, sci-art, technology and digital media studies, history and philosophy of science and medicine, and more.